-There is no one better to tell us about what HR directors need to know about payroll process transformation than an HR director herself.
-Chloe Lewis, HR Director for many years across three FTSE 100 sectors and now Client Director at Alight Solutions.
-She most recently was part of the HR team at UK retailer, Sainsburys.
+There’s no one better to tell us what HR directors need to know about payroll process transformation than an HR director herself.
+Chloe Lewis is a long-time HR director across three FTSE 100 (UK stock exchange) sectors, most recently as part of the HR transformation team at UK retailer, Sainsburys.
+Currently, she serves as client advisory director at Alight Solutions.

 Employee and wider stakeholder wellbeing, motivation and loyalty is closely linked to being paid accurately and on time every time, Governments also mandate this.
 The payroll process is strictly regulated and as is revealed in the Global Payroll Complexity Index (GPCI) report, fines for non-compliance are significant.